Hearing aids can be quite expensive, costing as much as $3,000 or more per ear. They are also something that people need during their Medicare years.

-Currently Medicare does not cover any form or routine dental, vision, or hearing services.
-This also means Medicare does not cover hearing aids.
+In fact, Medicare does not cover any routine dental, vision, or hearing services.

 There is some good news on the horizon though.
 In 2017, Congress authorized the FDA to form a new class of devices to aid hearing.
 These new over-the-counter (OTC) hearing aids will help beneficiaries with mild to moderate hearing loss.
 The devices will be federally regulated by the FDA.